OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 #### 6. Add ServerBaseUri

 Add the following code in Application startup.
-For example App.xaml.cs constructor after InitializeComponent().
+For example in "App.xaml.cs" constructor after InitializeComponent().

+- If you are using Open RIA version 5, use the following code:

 ```
 #if OPENSILVER
     DomainContext.DomainClientFactory = new OpenRiaServices.DomainServices.Client.Web.SoapDomainClientFactory()